cjdbarlow/Part-One/hypersensitivity.md

       Nasopharyngeal mucosa.

- * **Non-immune anaphylaxis** (also known as anaphylactoid) reactions are characterised by a immediate generalised reaction clinically indistinguishable from true anaphalaxis, but the immune nature is unknown, or not due to a type I hypersensitivity reaction
+ * **Non-immune anaphylaxis** (also known as anaphylactoid) reactions are characterised by a immediate generalised reaction clinically indistinguishable from true anaphylaxis, but the immune nature is unknown, or not due to a type I hypersensitivity reaction

 ####Management of Anaphylaxis